jupist/Network-File-System/README.md

 ---

 #### **WRITE**
 Write or modify a specific sentence in a file.
-(Both sentence and word indexes should be 0-indexed)

 **Syntax:**
 ```